abr/abr.github.io/_pressreleases/02-NICE-LOIHI.md

 robotic controllers, for the next major generation of computer chips referred to as neuromorphic hardware.

-ABR was launched out of Dr. Chris Eliasmithâ€™s lab, the Centre for Theoretical Neuroscience at the University of Waterloo, with his team of leading computational neuroscience and AI researchers.
+ABR was launched out of Dr. Chris Eliasmith’s lab, the Centre for Theoretical Neuroscience at the University of Waterloo, with his team of leading computational neuroscience and AI researchers.
 ABR focuses on the development and commercialization of technology based on theoretical